variantstudios/westlakewine.com/pages/wines-of-the-week/index.md

 ---

-These wines are selected specifically for our free weekly wine tasting, every Friday from 4pm-7pm. &nbsp;This week's features–**Tour of Europe.**&nbsp;Stop by Westlake Wine & Spirits today, and shop our great wine selection and variety. &nbsp;Our knowledgeable staff will be glad to help!
+These wines are selected specifically for our free weekly wine tasting, every Friday from 4pm-7pm. &nbsp;This week's features–**Wines with a St. Pat's Feast.**&nbsp;Stop by Westlake Wine & Spirits today, and shop our great wine selection and variety. &nbsp;Our knowledgeable staff will be glad to help!

 Sale prices good through Tuesday, March 21, 2017